 The development of the IEP is required as part of the federal Individuals with Disabilities Education Improvement Act (IDEA 2004), its regulations (known as 34 Code of Federal Regulations [CFR] Parts 300 and 301), and state special education rules and statutes in Minnesota.
 The federal regulations, which have the force of law, explain how the law will be carried out.

 Although IEP forms vary from one district to the next, all must include the requirements defined in federal and state laws.
-This resource covers all the required parts of an IEP that are outlined in the federal regulations and gives an example of how an IEP form may look.
+This guidebook covers all the required parts of an IEP that are outlined in the federal and state regulations.
 Some sections of the IEP require discussion, but the documentation of the discussion on the IEP form may be optional.
 School districts will want to document that a particular requirement was discussed.

 When developing your child’s IEP, the team must consider your child’s strengths, your concerns regarding your child’s education, the results of the most recent evaluation, academic, developmental, and functional needs, and special factors.